 In 1998, Shawn Michaels suffered a back injury at the Royal Rumble in a match against The Undertaker.
 It was a casket match and he hit his lower back on the casket border.
 It was pretty rough, and if you find it on YouTube, you can fill the pain.

-The results was Shawn worsening his alcoholic habitudes, taking more painkiller and other drugs, and locker room stories says that he needed help to even dress or stand up.
+The results were Shawn worsening his alcoholic habitudes, taking more painkiller and other drugs, and locker room stories say that he needed help to even dress or stand up.

 He became less nice than before (he was described as an asshole during this period), but he hanged ’til Wrestlemania XIV where he dropped the title to Steve Austin enforced by Mike Tyson.
 He wouldn’t come back until 4 years later in 2002.

 I think this would be an important episode as it would once again highlight his relationship with the talent, and their dedication to the business.

 Not much to say really, but needed: he buys his competition and basically makes a monopoly.

 It could go through the talk with Time Warner and end with sending his son Shane to Palm Beach at the last Monday Nitro ever, highlighting this cross-network stunt.